AguaClara/String-Digester/TricklingFilter_Final_Report.md

 This is the collection basin which will be used to map where the water is exiting the model filter.
 A photograph of the apparatus can be seen in Figure 7.
 The water will flow in from a dosing point at the top of the filter and if it spreads out as it travels down the system it will flow into many different cuvettes.
 This can be then used to create heat map, or more accurately a flow map, to determine what areas are being utilized.

 After a few experiments, the team found that water was dripping only from the rods and down the side of the PVC.
-Therefore they removed the rods and balanced the mesh on top of the collection basin.
+Therefore they removed the rods and placed the mesh directly on top of the collection basin.

 The procedure for a test was to first wet the surface of the rocks.
 This meant flowing water through at a high rate and not draining the bottom until the entire column was wet.
 The water was then drained to gravity potential.
-Once the gravel was wetted, a short pulse of 50 mL of water was added.
+Once the gravel was wet, a short pulse of 50 mL of water was added.
 For cuvettes that had water in them, the depth of water in millimeters was measured by inserting a marked straw, so water depth is relative and has no units.
 However, in many of the preliminary tests until the correct amount of water was determined, the cuvettes overflowed and the data was compromised.
 For tests where the water overflowed, the team still recorded whether a cuvette had been "hit", i.e. had water in it.

 The team also varied the packing material, also performing tests using marbles.
 The team choose marbles because they are only slightly larger than the pea gravel, but are uniform in size.